 We’re also thinking more broadly about how the RPS works with the wider pharmacy team.
 But, at the moment this is very much in the thinking stage.
 We’re working together and listening to what people’s thoughts are on what the RPS does now and how things might look in the future, to help us form a strategy.

 Can you tell us about the proposed UK-wide postgraduate pharmacy training board?

 We have established the Education Governance Oversight Board (EGOB), which will be a predecessor to the Postgraduate Pharmacy Training Board (PPTB).
 We want to really develop and invest in postgraduate pharmacy training, but no one organisation can do that alone.
 It requires a partnership — all organisations working together to make it happen.
-The EGOB is the first time there has been a forum through which this can be done, and has enabled the Society to think strategically about how to make these ideas a reality.
+The EGOB is the first forum through which this can be done at the RPS, and has enabled the Society to think strategically about how to make these ideas a reality.

 It’s fantastic that the General Pharmaceutical Council (GPhC), chief pharmaceutical officers, employers and universities are involved with the EGOB.
 Part of the group’s work will be to pave the way for a formal PPTB.

 There has been one meeting so far and we talked about two things: “What would success look like?” and “what should be the contributions of the various organisations around the table?”

 The RPS has an advocacy role to get the message out across and beyond the profession.
 Other major roles for us will be around the curriculum: the RPS has done a lot of work to support curriculum development and that is an area that we wish to continue to focus on.
 In addition to that, we will work on the assessment that supports the curriculum, to ensure national consistency.

 Would that be the same core curriculum that RPS chief executive Paul Bennett announced at the 2018 International Pharmaceutical Federation Congress?